keyboardio/Kaleidoscope/UPGRADING.md

 until a stable release is made from the v2 branch.
 From that point onwards, the API version will change with further breaking changes.

+### New source code layout

+The sources were rearranged so that most of them live under `src/kaleidoscope`, with only the main header, `Kaleidoscope.h` out in `src/`.
+Some select headers that were used by plugins in the wild also remained in `src/`, but now emit a warning.
+If you were including anything other than `Kaleidoscope.h` which was not namespaced, please update the include, and either add the namespace prefix, or consider removing the include altogether.
+Most - if not all - parts of Kaleidoscope are included via `Kaleidoscope.h` by design, so there should not be a need for any extra includes.

 Deprecated APIs and their replacements
 --------------------------------------